Cuban family disappears at airport in Mexico

 Facebook capture/María Amalia Varela (from the Attorney General's Office of Nuevo León)

-According to a report from the Telediario Monterrey channel, although nothing has been heard from the Cuban family since Wednesday, it was not until this Saturday that the Attorney General's Office of the State of Nuevo León, through the AEI, issued a search bulletin for the eight individuals.
+According to a report from the Telediario Monterrey channel, although nothing has been heard from the Cuban family since Wednesday, it was not until this Saturday that the Attorney General's Office of the State of Nuevo León, through the AEI, issued a search bulletin for the eight people.

 The newspaper La Jornada provided some details about the missing Cubans.
 One note states that Onel Samón is the husband of Heily Jiménez, who is five months pregnant; and both are the parents of the children Kimberlin Ylieg and Micher Onel.